gudnuf/cln_nwc/README.md

 ❌ `expiration` tag in requests

 ✅ `get_info`

 - ⚠️ block_hash not supported

 ✅ `pay_invoice`

 ✅ `pay_keysend`

 - ⚠️ preimage in request not supported
 - ⚠️ tlv_records in request not supported

 ✅ `make_invoice`

 - ⚠️ description hash not supported
 - ⚠️ not all tx data is returned.
-Missing: description, description_has, preimage, fees_paid, metadata
+Missing: description, description_hash, preimage, fees_paid, metadata

 ❌ `get_balance` - not planning to implement

-❌ `lookup_invoice`
+✅ `lookup_invoice`

+- ⚠️ not all tx data is returned.
+Missing: description, description_hash, preimage, fees_paid, metadata

 ❌ `list_transactions`